 In order to visit the museum you must park at the Arizona Memorial parking lot, purchase a ticket at the nearby USS Bowfin ticket office and then board the Ford Island Trolley at the Trolley stop in front of the USS Bowfin Memorial.
 Since the museum is on an active Military Base security procedures are in effect.
 No bags are allowed on the Trolley.
 You may bring a camera, but no bags whatsoever.

-Despite the difficulty in getting to the museum, it is well worth a visit and once the additional two hangers are completed in 2009 and 2011 respectively, it will definitely be a must stop for any visitor who truly wants to understand the role of aviation in the defense of freedom.
+Despite the difficulty in getting to the museum, it is well worth a visit and I looked forward to the museum's growth as they planned an additional two hangers.
+The museum is definitely a must stop for any visitor who truly wants to understand the role of aviation in the defense of freedom.

 Inside the Museum